More bad news for Gloria.

 "Wow, golly gosh."
 Evelyn started clapping for some reason known only to her.

-"Well that's great news dear," her mother said.
+"Well that's great news dear," my mother said.
 "Ellis is a lovely boy.
-We'll start making arrangements for an engagement party for you, when you are ready that is."
+We'll start making arrangements for an engagement party for you when you are ready that is."

 "No, Mum, we're getting married the week after next."

-Her mother remained silent, slightly stunned, but her father got up from his chair and glared at her.
+My mother remained silent, slightly stunned, but my father got up from his chair and glared at me.
 "What!"
 He said, and then turned his attention to Evelyn.
 "Get up to your bedroom."

 "Just do as you're told."